-Police: Knife used in targeted attack of dead Idaho students
+Police: Knife used in deadly attack targeting Idaho students

 The university canceled classes on Monday, and said additional security staffers were available to walk students across campus if needed during the remainder of the week.

-Still, the lack of information about the cause of deaths — and the fact that police have said there is no one in custody — had many parents worried about campus safety and some students leaving for Thanksgiving break early.
+Still, the initial lack of information about the cause of the deaths — and the fact that police have said there is no one in custody — prompted many students to leave campus early, days before the Thanksgiving break was scheduled to begin.

+A vigil for the slain students originally scheduled for Wednesday evening has been postponed until after Thanksgiving break, University of Idaho spokesman Kyle Pfannenstiel said in an email Tuesday.

-In a memo released Monday afternoon, University of Idaho President Scott Green urged university employees to be empathetic and flexible and work with students who decided to leave classes to spend time with their families.
+In an earlier memo, University of Idaho President Scott Green urged university employees to be empathetic and flexible, and work with students who decided to leave classes to spend time with their families.

 “Words cannot adequately describe the light these students brought to this world or ease the depth of suffering we feel at their passing under these tragic circumstances,” Green wrote of the slain students.

-The police said anyone with information should contact the department and asked that people respect the privacy of the victims’ family and friends.
+Police said anyone with information should contact the department and asked that people respect the privacy of the victims’ family and friends.

 Brian Nickerson, the fire chief of the Moscow Volunteer Fire and EMS Department, said police were the first to arrive at the home.
 The first responders from the fire and EMS department didn’t go inside or transport anyone from the scene, Nickerson said.